My bed felt strange.

 This past week, during a Red Shirt staff meeting, a very wise man said he was “afraid” because we had not seen Satan all week.
 The next night, I used the word “awash” for how I had felt all week.
 Physically drained, emotionally overcome, and feeling as full of the Holy Spirit as I ever have.
 God was so present He was almost tangible.
 I’m not sure I can explain it to someone who was not there – the words just will not do justice to the depth of what I have experienced.

-I feel right now the way I felt after my first Promise Keepers conference, how I felt after my first Mission Trip with this youth group in 2004.
+I feel right now the way I felt after my first Mission Trip with this youth group in 2004.
 This is a mountaintop experience.
 I am different.
 I am awash.
 Moses, descending from Mount Sinai after receiving the Ten Commandments and spending time directly with god, literally glowed from the experience (Exodus 34:29-34).
 That’s how I feel – glowing.

 Out of place.